reillypascal/personalsite-ssg/pages/ai-policy.md

 I do not use large language models (LLMs) or any other form of “generative AI” in any capacity in any of the writing, music, code, or images on this website.

-While [the reasons I oppose “generative AI” are numerous](/wiki/reading/ai-criticism), the most important is labor solidarity.
+While [the reasons I oppose “generative AI” are numerous](/wiki/reading/ai-criticism), the most important to me is labor solidarity.
 I see “generative AI” as [an ideology](https://aworkinglibrary.com/writing/toolmen) and a [rhetorical device](https://www.bloodinthemachine.com/p/the-ai-jobs-crisis-is-here-now) used to justify worsening labor conditions and disempowering workers.
 As [Tracy Durnell comments](https://tracydurnell.com/2025/06/02/generative-ai-and-the-business-borg-aesthetic/),

 > Generative AI — both imagery and text — is inextricable from the corporate vision for its use: a world in which [workers are powerless and worthless](https://www.axios.com/2025/05/28/ai-jobs-white-collar-unemployment-anthropic), replaced by “free” generated material.